mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 A Remote represents information required to establish and maintain a connection with the far end of an Association: name(s), address(es), and transport protocol parameters that can be used to establish a Transient;
-transport protocols to use; trust model information about public keys or certificate authorities used to identify the remote on connection establishment; and so on.
+transport protocols to use; trust model information, inherited from the relevant Association, used to identify the remote on connection establishment;
+and so on.
 Each Association is associated with a single Remote, either explicitly by the application (when created by the initiation of a Message Carrier) or a Listener (when created by forking a Message Carrier on passive open).